Donna Orender: Women's National Basketball Association (WNBA) (2005–2011)

 In February 2005, Orender was named the new WNBA president, succeeding Val Ackerman.
 Her responsibilities included the oversight of all league operations including both the business and competitive aspects of the league.
 During her tenure, she negotiated an eight-year contract extension with Disney/ABC/ESPN which, for the first time, included broadcast rights fees and a six-year Collective Bargaining agreement.
 On December 3, 2010, it was announced that Orender would be stepping down from her post effective December 31, 2010.
 NBA Vice President Chris Granger was tabbed to replace her on an interim basis until Laurel Richie was the named the new president.

 During her time with the organization Orender notes attendance growth, development on ESPN, and broadcast development are all highlights that she is proud to have played a role in.
 In an interview with Jackson Daily Record Orender discusses her decision to step down as president was in part due to her twin sons.
 She wanted to be around for them as they were growing up, and as they needed her more.

 UPSHOT League (2026)

 She is set to be the inaugural commissioner of the UpShot League, a new developmental women's professional basketball league in the United States, set to have its debut season in May 2026.

 Advocacy and entrepreneurship (Since 2011)

 Generation W

-In 2011, Orender registered and launched a 501c3, non-profit organization called Generation W. This non-profit organization is used to provide a platform to bring women together to educate, inspire, and connect through mentor-ship and national events.
-Orender became the CEO of Generation W when it was founded in 2011.
-Generation W is Orender's proudest professional accomplishment.
+In 2011, Orender registered and launched a 501c3, non-profit organization called Generation W. The nonprofit provided mentorships and education to women.
+Orender served as CEO of the organization.